Retargeting & Remarketing Pixels: How to Add Them to a Link

 Need something else?
 Use the Custom tracking scripts section to paste your own <head> and <body> code for any pixel or script Linkly doesn't list natively.

-Users who have been tagged are called an audience.
+Everyone your pixel tags is added to an audience.
 Each ad network gives it its own name:

 1